MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 For information about how to use the Configuration.xml file to specify language installation options, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).

-## Install an adaptive set of languages in a managed environment
+## Install the same languages as the operating system

-When deploying Office with the Office Deployment Tool (ODT), you can automatically install the same languages as the operating system and any user on the client device uses.
+When deploying Office with the Office Deployment Tool (ODT), you can automatically install the same languages that are in use by the operating system or any user on the client device.
 To do so, use "MatchOS" as the Language ID in the configuration file for the ODT, as shown in the example.

 When "MatchOS" is specified, the installation will add the base language of the operating system as well as any actived display language of all user profiles on the device to the list of to-be-installed languages.
 MatchOS can be used in combination with a fixed list of languages.